vigviswa/GUI-based-Database-Application/README.md

 ## Contact
-If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on
+If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vigviswa/)
-<a href="https://www.linkedin.com/in/vigviswa/" target="_blank">LinkedIn</a>